top of page

 After a 25 year performing career in dance, Pilates has helped Claire heal her body and rediscover the joy of moving.
 Pilates has bought a huge sense of well-being, and a wonderful community in which to play and develop and being able to share that with others through teaching is a gift.

-“Increasingly these days, time to get out of your head and into your body is essential.
+Increasingly these days, time to get out of your head and into your body is essential.
 Learning how to drop down, separate yourself from thoughts and feel centred, strong and connected to and in your body - no matter what’s happening around or for you - is a superpower.

-For me, pilates is a chance to practice this; a moving meditation with my body and breath, whilst building strength and length.
+For me, Pilates is a chance to practice this; a moving meditation with my body and breath, whilst building strength and length.

-Expanding on my Pilates training (qualified in mat and reformer with Balanced Body in 2018), i also bring together self-taught elements of somatic experiencing, polyvagal theory and mindfulness to offer clients a safe space to practice coming back to and feeling great in their bodies; either 1:1, online or in groups.”
+Expanding on my Pilates training (qualified in mat and reformer with Balanced Body in 2018), i also bring together self-taught elements of somatic experiencing, polyvagal theory and mindfulness to offer clients a safe space to practice coming back to and feeling great in their bodies; either 1:1, online or in groups.

-ARE REFOMER CLASSES SAFE?
+ARE REFORMER CLASSES SAFE?

 The true benefits of the Pilates Method lie in its value as preventative exercise.
 It takes a significant time to learn how to teach it well and requires continuing professional development post qualification.
 It is a holistic method of exercise that helps restore the overall balance and freedom of movement of the human body, not just a series of exercises to make you look good.
 The Reformer is only one part of a range of equipment used during a Pilates Studio class.